b-mcintyre/the_fly_guys/README.md

 Investigating the Genetic Background Effects on variability in D. melanogaster Data set located in the .csv file tited: "NEW_CD_DGRO_Subset_Data_2019_V2"

 The data is a subset of data from a previous experiment conducted in Dr. Ian Dworkin's lab by MSc Caitlyn Daley using *D. melanogaster*.
 The data contains crosses of 8 mutant alleles in two allelic series in the Oregon-R genetic background with 20 wild type backgrounds from the Drosophila Genetic Research Panel (DGRP).
-The alleles range from very weak to very severe phenotypic effects on wing phenotype.
-Severity was measured quantitatively as total area in pixels and semi-quantitatively as morphological changes on a scale of 1-21.
+The alleles range from very weak to very severe phenotypic effects on wing phenotype.The beadex mutant allelic series from weak to moderate is bx[1], bx[2], bx[3].
+The scalloped mutant allelic series from weak to severe is sd[1], sd[29.1], sd[ETX4], sd[E3], sd[58d].
+Severity was measured quantitatively as total area in pixels through a Fiji image analysis macro and semi-quantitatively as morphological changes on a scale of 1-21.
 A score of 1 was given to wings appearing morphologically wild type and 21 given to wings with more severe morphological changes.

 JD: total area in pixels seems like it needs to be carefully standardized